calculix/CalculiX-Examples/Test/Beam/README.md

 ### c_dist_load_123

-Distributing coupling of the translations to the end node.
+(2.19 input adjustments required) Distributing coupling of the translations to the end node.
 Ref node and CG of the coupled face translate synchronously.
 The rotation of the disk is free.

 <img src="Refs/c_dist_load_1231.gif" width="400"><img src="Refs/c_dist_load_1237.gif" width="400">

 ### c_dist_center_123

-Distributing coupling of the translations to the center node.
+(2.19 input adjustments required) Distributing coupling of the translations to the center node.
 Ref node and CG of the coupled face translate synchronously.
 The rotation of the disk is free.

 For distributing coupling of translations it does not matter if the ref node has a knot.